Karimama, Benin: Geography

 The commune of Karimana is located 778 kilometres from Cotonou and lies on the Niger River.
 Communally it is bounded to the north and east by Niger, south by Malanville and to the west by Banikoara.

+History

+Karimama was founded by Gurma or Gourmanché speaking people from Burkina Faso in the eighteenth century along the Niger river valley amongst Dendi people.